JonmarCorpuz/SecondBrain/Kubernetes/Kubernetes Cluster.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/piptiprtierpitepirepriwepirpewripweir.png)

+* Clusters are created with a release channel configuration that enables automatic upgrading of the cluster software (If you want more control over the upgrade process, you can choose to configure a static channel)

 | Kubernetes Cluster Component | Description |
 | --- | --- |
 | **Master Node** (Control Plane) | The node that manages the Kubernetes cluster |